 Several thousand young Catalan separatists demonstrated in the Spanish city of Barcelona on Sunday (11 September) to demand home rule for the region.

-Several thousand young Catalan separatists demonstrated in the Spanish city of Barcelona on Sunday (11 September) to demand home rule for the region.
+Background: Several thousand young Catalan separatists demonstrated in the Spanish city of Barcelona on Sunday (11 September) to demand home rule for the region.
 The rally coincided with other mass demonstrations in the region calling for varying degrees of independence.